matplotlib/governance/governance.md

 another year or step down.
 The SC can remove a DPL using the same process as ejecting a Steering Council Member.

-At the discretion of the SC and PL a DPL position may not be filled with the responsibility devolves back to the PL.
-The SC can create a new DPL position or eliminate an unfilled DPL position by majority vote.
+At the discretion of the SC and PL a DPL position may not be filled in which case the responsibility devolves back to the PL.
+The SC can create a new DPL position, eliminate an unfilled DPL position, or change the description of a position by majority vote.

 Any currently active Contributor is eligible to be considered for a DPL and an individual may hold more than one DPL simultaneously.

-These roles are

 ### Release Manager(s)

-The Release Manager (RM) is appointed for a minor version (A.B.x) release series of Matplotlib (instead of a fixed term).
+The Release Manager (RM) is appointed for a minor version (A.B.x) release series of Matplotlib rather than for a fixed term.
 They are responsible for the full release life cycle of all minor releases in the series including:

 - ensuring the whats new, API changes, and release notes are up to date